dave-mcc/MIT_BIH_QRS_ECG_DETECTION/README.md

 If you use any of the code published in this repository, partially or fully, you MUST cite the above conference paper.

+The primary script in this repository is:

+- **`ECGDetection.m`**
+  This script implements the complete signal processing pipeline for detecting R-peaks from raw ECG signals.
+The pipeline includes:
+  - **Band-pass filtering**
+  - **Peak detection and QRS complex identification**
+  - **QRS duration measurement**
+  - **Wide Complex Tachycardia (WCT) / Narrow Complex Tachycardia (NCT) determination**
+The code is implemented in MATLAB and is designed for clarity, reproducibility, and ease of use with standard MATLAB toolboxes.

 Data files (ECG) can be found at the following website: https://www.kaggle.com/datasets/protobioengineering/mit-bih-arrhythmia-database-modern-2023